qduanmu/complyscribe/docs/tutorials/sync-cac-content.md

 ## component-definition

-This command is to create OSCAL component definitions by transforming Cac content control files.
+This command is to create OSCAL component definitions by transforming CaC content control files.

 The CLI performs the following transformations:

-- Populate CaC product information to Oscal component title and description
+- Populate CaC product information to OSCAL component title and description
 - Ensure OSCAL component control mappings are populated with rule and rule parameter data from CaC control files
 - Create a validation component from SSG rules to check mappings
 - Ensure OSCAL Component Definition implemented requirements are populated from control notes in the control file